Dallas Motorcycle Accident Lawyer

 Negligent Biker May Collect Damages

-A personal injury lawyer representing a biker who was hurt in a motorcycle accident must demonstrate that someone else’s negligence was a primary contributor to the accident.
+A diligent attorney in Dallas representing a biker who was hurt in a crash must demonstrate that someone else’s negligence was a primary contributor to the event.
 Without negligence, there is no claim for damages.

 Sometimes, the biker is negligent, but that will not necessarily bar them from collecting damages from other negligent parties.
 In a personal injury lawsuit, the Judge determines how much fault rests with each party.
 If the Judge decides that a biker is less than 50 percent responsible for the accident, they could still collect damages from parties who hold more blame.